 - Kick the cramps.
 If leg cramps are keeping you up, do calf stretches before bed, make sure you’re drinking enough water, and exercise regularly—all may help reduce charley horses.
 Some preliminary research suggests that magnesium may help, too, but stick with food sources such as whole grains and beans.
 Don’t take a magnesium supplement without your doctor’s OK.

 - Calm your legs.
 Restless leg syndrome, the constant need to move your legs, can affect some women during pregnancy and is thought to be caused by low levels of iron and/or folic acid.
 Make sure you’re getting enough iron in your diet by eating lean meat and fish.
-It’s best to get folic acid from a prenatal supplement (such as Enfamil Expecta), which can support all of your nutrient needs.
+It’s best to get folic acid from a prenatal supplement, which can support all of your nutrient needs.

 - Rest your worries.
 If you wake up with anxiety, try attending a birth, parenting, or even a prenatal yoga class.
 Sharing with other moms-to-be can help ease your worries and allow you to feel more in control.